akvachan/Food-Vision/README.md

 ## Workflow:

 1. A very basic CNN was trained to set a base line
-2. ResNet with ImageNet weights was partially trained via Transfer Learning by training last 5 layers, while freezing all the layers above.
+2. ResNet with ImageNet weights was partially trained via transfer learning by training last 5 layers, while freezing all the layers above.
 3. YOLOv8 model was trained on the dataset
 4. Automatic pipeline was built for Falcon 2 to classify images via zero-shot prompting.